nathancy/stackoverflow/README.md

 https://stackoverflow.com/questions/<id>
 ```

+I don't provide private support.
+Just [ask a new question](https://stackoverflow.com/questions/ask) where many other eyes will see it!

 ## Donate

 If this project helped you reduce development time, you can give me a cup of :coffee: :smile: